grace-notes/website/contents/topics/claudius.md

 use; and these letters are still extant in a variety of books, registers, and inscriptions upon buildings.

-XLII.
+## XLII ##

 He applied himself with no less attention to the study of Grecian literature, asserting upon all occasions his love of that language, and its surpassing excellency.
 A stranger once holding a discourse both in Greek and Latin, he addressed him thus; “Since you are skilled in both